 | Local Serbian SIM | Lots of cheap GB | Store, passport, change SIM |

-The process takes a minute and can be done from home with Wi-Fi.
+The process takes a minute and is done from home with Wi-Fi.
 It's that simple:

 - Check that your mobile supports eSIM (Settings > General > About, or dial *#06# and look for the EID).

-- Buy your Serbia eSIM and receive the QR code by email instantly.
+- Purchase your Serbia eSIM and receive the QR code by email instantly.

 - Scan the QR code: Settings > Mobile Data > Add eSIM.

-- Label it as "Travel" and leave it as the data line.
+- Label it "Travel" and set it as the data line.

-Do not delete your Spanish SIM: the eSIM coexists with it, so you will continue to receive calls and SMS from your usual number while browsing with Serbian data.
-If your QR code expires before you travel or something doesn't start, see what to do if your eSIM has expired.
+Do not delete your Spanish SIM: the eSIM coexists with it, so you continue to receive calls and SMS from your usual number while browsing with Serbian data.
+If this is your first time doing this and you want to see it with more screenshots, the general step-by-step guide on how to install an eSIM works equally well for Serbia as for any other destination; the process does not change.

-If your plan is a road trip through the Balkans —Serbia, Bosnia, Montenegro, North Macedonia— consider a regional eSIM instead of one per country; it saves you from installing several.
-And if you combine Serbia with neighboring EU destinations, you might also want to look into the Croatia eSIM for the European part of the route.
-Each country has its product; choose the one that covers your actual itinerary.
+Novi Sad, just over an hour by train from Belgrade, shines in summer for the EXIT festival inside the Petrovaradin fortress, with views of the Danube that deserve their own photo album.
+If your plan is a road trip through the Balkans—Serbia, Bosnia, Montenegro, North Macedonia—consider a regional eSIM instead of one per country; it saves you from installing several different eSIMs and changing data lines at each border.
+And if you combine Serbia with neighboring destinations already within the EU, a Europe eSIM might be more suitable for the part of the itinerary that is covered by community roaming.
+Each leg of the journey has its product; choose the one that covers your actual route, not the one that sounds grander.

 Frequently asked questions

 Most travel eSIMs are data-only, not traditional voice minutes.
-You don't need them: with data, you can use WhatsApp, Telegram, or FaceTime to make free calls and video calls.
-You also keep your Spanish number on your physical SIM to receive bank SMS or important calls.
+You don't need them: with data, you can use WhatsApp, Telegram, or FaceTime for free calls and video calls.
+Plus, you keep your Spanish number on your physical SIM to receive bank SMS or important calls.

 How much does roaming in Serbia cost with my operator?

-Since Serbia is outside the EU, roaming from Spanish operators is usually charged per MB or in expensive daily bundles, well above the "like at home" European price.
+As Serbia is outside the EU, roaming from Spanish operators is usually charged per MB or in expensive daily bundles, well above the European "like at home" price.
+Check the current price with your operator before traveling, as it varies by company and plan.
 That's why a data eSIM with a fixed price is much more cost-effective for a tourist stay.

 Can I use the eSIM in several Balkan countries?

-An eSIM for Serbia only works in Serbia.
-If you are going to cross into Bosnia, Montenegro or North Macedonia, a regional Balkans plan or an eSIM per country is the logical choice.
-Check the plan's coverage before buying to make sure it includes your route.
+An eSIM only for Serbia works in Serbia.
+If you are going to cross into Bosnia, Montenegro, or North Macedonia, a regional Balkans plan or an eSIM per country is the logical choice.
+Check the plan's coverage before purchasing to ensure it includes your entire route.

 Do I need to register the eSIM with my passport?

-No. Unlike many local Serbian SIMs, which require in-person registration with a document, a travel eSIM is purchased online without paperwork.
-You receive the QR by email, scan it, and that's it: no stores, no queues, and no language barrier.
+No. Unlike Serbian local SIMs, which by law require in-person registration with an identity document, the travel eSIM is purchased online without paperwork.
+You receive the QR code by email, scan it, and that's it: no stores, no queues, and no language barrier.

 Does it work as soon as I land at Belgrade airport?

 Yes, if you installed it before flying and left data roaming activated on that line.
-As soon as your phone exits airplane mode at Nikola Tesla airport, it connects to the Serbian network in seconds.
-That's why it's convenient to set it up at home with Wi-Fi.
+As soon as your phone comes out of airplane mode at Nikola Tesla airport, it connects to the Serbian network in seconds.
+That's why it's convenient to set it up at home with Wi-Fi, not at the boarding gate.

 Conclusion

-Serbia is a fantastic and affordable destination, but since it is outside the EU, it is advisable to sort out your data before taking off to avoid expensive roaming.
-An eSIM gives you coverage from local operators, a fixed price and activation in a minute, without changing your number.
-Install your Serbia eSIM before you fly and land in Belgrade already connected.
+Serbia is a fantastic and affordable destination, but since it is outside the EU, it's advisable to sort out your data before taking off to avoid expensive roaming charges.
+An eSIM gives you coverage from local operators, a fixed price, and activation in a minute, without changing your number.
+Install your eSIM for Serbia before you fly and land in Belgrade already connected.